vogt4nick/recipes.vogt4nick.com/src/en/book/breads/levain-breads/san-francisco-style-sourdough.md

     | Salt               |                |      10 g |      10 g |  2 % |

 === "Directions"
     1. **Mix preferment.** Mix levain, flours, and water until just incorporated.
-Cover, and rest 12-24 hours.
 Seal, and rest at room temperature for 12-24 hours.
     2. **Mix.** Combine salt, water, and preferment, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s).
 The temperature after mixing should be 25ºC-26ºC (77ºF-78ºF).
     3. **Bulk fermentation.** Cover, and rest 3-4 hours at room temperature.
     4. **Shape** into a [boule or batard](https://www.thefreshloaf.com/handbook/shaping).
 Arrange seam side down for proofing.